brantwills/Angular-Paging/test/README.md

 - Leverages [phantomJs](http://phantomjs.org/) with help from the [phantomJs karma launcher](https://www.npmjs.com/package/karma-phantomjs-launcher) as the browser of choice

-- Leverages local angular and angular mock source files from the node_modules folder which are created on `npm install`
+- Leverages local angular and angular mock source files from the `node_modules` folder created on `npm install`

 - Set for single runs to aid continuous integrators like [travis-ci](https://travis-ci.org/brantwills/Angular-Paging)